josephmuli/bc-9-eventbuzz/README.md

 * issue the following command on terminal.
 	* ` python buzz_tests.py `
 * If the tests are successful, they will not display any error or failure.

+## To-Do:

+* Cron jobs to be assigned email addresses
+* User profiles for user identification